-Serving Southeast Idaho with Offices in Pocatello and Soda Springs
+Serving Southeast Idaho with an Office in Pocatello

 KUMM & REICHERT, PLLC is an Idaho law firm comprised of highly experienced trial attorneys.
-With offices in Pocatello and Soda Springs, we focus on criminal defense, providing effective, personalized representation for residents of Southeast Idaho.
+With an office in Pocatello, we focus on criminal defense, providing effective, personalized representation for residents of Southeast Idaho.
 KUMM & REICHERT, PLLC also offers legal counsel in matters pertaining to litigation, including personal injury and family law.

 The information below provides a brief overview of our practice areas.
 For more information about how we can help you with your case, call (208) 232-4051 for a free 30 minute consultation!